MasterSkepticista/singularity/_posts/2020-10-18-profiling-chrome.md

 Imagine doing this with a lot of scopes and functions.
 This naive implementation is a lot of work.

-Let's set two agendas here:
+Let's set three agendas here:
 1. Get rid of these multiple statements to be written each time.
 Ideally, I should be able to tell the compiler, which scopes to profile, simple as that.
+2. Automatically deduce the line numbers or function call names.
+We'd want our profiler to work just like breakpoints.
-2. Visualize.
+3. Visualize.
 I mean, who hates graphical views?
 Plus, this tool would come in real-handy when you have *concurrent* executions to profile.

-### 1. Quick-n-Easy Scope-based Profiler
+### Part 1.
+Quick-n-Easy Scope-based Profiler

 One way to automate entry-exit of timing a function/scope would be, exploit the concept of scopes.
 If it's not obvious yet, we'll use a *class*.

 Why?
 Constructors and Destructors, that's why.

-To use our Quick-n-Easy Scope-based Profiler, we would:
-1. Create a Timer object in the scope you want to profile.
-That's it.

 Let's write a Timer class, shall we?